dgroomes/javascript-playground/webpack/README.md

 Follow these instructions to build and run the project.

+1. Pre-requisite: Node.js
+    * I used Node v20.9.0
-1. Install dependencies
+2. Install dependencies
    * ```shell
      npm install
      ```
-2. Build the project:
+3. Build the project:
    * ```shell
      npm run build
      ```
-3. Alternatively, build the project continuously and serve the output:
+4. Alternatively, build the project continuously and serve the output:
    * ```shell
      npm start
      ```
    * The project is ready to be viewed in the browser!
 Open <http://[::1]:8080>.

 ## Webpack Philosophy